daisy/pipeline/modules/scripts/daisy202-to-epub3/src/main/index.md

 The high-level conversion workflow is as follows:

  * Get the SMIL-based reading order from the NCC
- * Load all the SMILs and upgrade them to EPUB3 Media Overlays
+ * Load all the SMILs and upgrade them to EPUB 3 Media Overlays
  * Extract content document references from each SMIL
  * Make a content-based reading order
- * Load all the content documents, upgrade them to EPUB3 Content Documents
+ * Load all the content documents, upgrade them to EPUB 3 Content Documents
  * If mediaoverlay = 'true'
    * Rearrange the Media Overlays to match the Content Documents
    * Get all referenced audio, images, etc.
- * Make the EPUB3 Navigation Document based on the NCC
+ * Make the EPUB 3 Navigation Document based on the NCC
- * Make the EPUB3 Package Document
+ * Make the EPUB 3 Package Document
- * Store the EPUB3 Publication in a OCF ZIP Container
+ * Store the EPUB 3 Publication in a OCF ZIP Container

 ## Errors